 Father Edward Osiecki SVD, along with some Missionaries of Charity, began visiting centers where the refugees were housed.
 Fr.
 Osiecki also met numerous migrants from Vietnam.
 It was providential that a young Divine Word Missionary from Vietnam, Father Vo Thanh Khanh SVD, had recently been assigned to the Polish Province, so he was able to minister to them.
-Recognizing the growing needs of the many groups of migrants, Divine Word Missionaries decided to open a center for refugees and migrants.
+Recognizing the growing needs of the many groups of migrants and the importance of education in languages, Divine Word Missionaries decided to open a center for refugees and migrants.

 The Fu Shenfu Migrant Center: The "Happiness Priest"

 We dedicated the center to St. Joseph Freinademetz, the first Divine Word Missionary to China, whose Chinese name was Fu Shenfu (fu means “happiness” and shenfu means “priest”).